-It is walking distance to the Arc de Triomphe, Champs Elysées, Place de Ternes, public transport (metro, RER), restaurants and everything else in Paris.
+It is within walking distance to the Arc de Triomphe, Champs Elysées, Place de Ternes, public transport (metro, RER), restaurants, and everything else in Paris.

 Speaking of restaurants, food-wise there are great restaurant options for you to enjoy close to Hôtel Elysées Flaubert.
-I personally like the brasserie Le Congrès Maillot, especially there strawberry millefeuille!
+I personally like the brasserie Le Congrès Maillot, especially their strawberry millefeuille!

-For shopping you can wander through the luxury stores on the Avenue des Champs-Élysées, but for a more budget friendly store that is a real treat to walk through, check out the Monoprix located at Avenue de Villiers.
+For shopping, you can wander through the luxury stores on the Avenue des Champs-Élysées (in the 8th arrondissement), but for a more budget-friendly store that is a real treat to walk through, check out the Monoprix located at Avenue de Villiers.
 Wander in and out of smaller clothing stores such as Promod or Camaieu and definitely take a peek into one of the pharmacies they are so much fun to explore!

 Insider tip: ask for a room overlooking an inner courtyard with a small garden, you will feel like you are in a whole other world.